thillRobot/ros_workshop/module3/tutorial3_turtlesim_testdrive/tutorial3_turtlesim_testdrive.md

 ## ME4140 - Introduction to Robotics, ME6640 - Advanced Robotics

 ## Overview
-After completing _Tutorial 2 - Install ROS_ , your system is setup.
-You are ready to begin with Turtlesim, a simplistic robot model and simulator that serves as the _Hello World of ROS_.
+In this tutorial you will begin to learn ROS with Turtlesim, a simplistic robot model and simulator that serves as the _Hello World of ROS_.
 You can read more about turtlesim [here](http://wiki.ros.org/turtlesim) the ROS wiki.

 ## System Requirements
-**ROS+OS:** This tutorial is intended for a system with ROS Melodic installed on the Ubuntu 18.04 LTS operating system.
+**ROS+OS:** This tutorial is intended for a system with ROS noetic installed on the Ubuntu 18.04 LTS operating system.
 Alternate versions of ROS (i.e. - Kinetic, Noetic, etc.) may work but have not been tested.
 Versions of ROS are tied to versions of Ubuntu.
 **Internet:** Your computer must be connected to the internet to proceed.
 Downloading and installing the turtlesim package will only take a few minutes

 ## Disclaimer

-- **Copy and Paste Errors:** Be careful if you use copy and paste for commands.
+- **Copy and Paste:** Be careful if you use copy and paste for commands.
 Make sure to copy the entire command.

 - **Practice with the Terminal:** The commands in this tutorial are relatively short, and it may help improve understanding to type them manually.
 Press **Tab** for _auto-completion_.